HTP17821/Data_collection_Bot_on_LinkedIn/README.md

  - task 5. **Save Data to Excel**: Stores the scraped profile data in an Excel file, making it easy to analyze and use later.

+### Note
+- **Sleep() Function**: The `Sleep()` function is utilized to throttle the bot's operation speed, helping to avoid account bans by LinkedIn due to excessive requests.
+- **Data Scraping Challenges**: In Task 4, the data scraping function was not optimally implemented.
+As a result, the bot collects not only the URLs of the target user profiles but also the URLs of their connections.
+This issue leads to duplicated entries across multiple pages, resulting in an output that exceeds the actual number of unique profiles saved to the output file.
+- **Proposed Solution**: To address this, I plan to implement an ETL process that will loop through the output file to eliminate duplicate entries before saving the refined data into a data mart.
+(This enhancement will be developed and uploaded at a later stage. ^^)

 ## Requirements
 - Python 3.x
 - Required libraries listed in `requirements.txt`